Did you know that, over the last few decades, the number of people aged 65 and over living in the UK has grown by more than 50%?

 Looking beyond retirement

-Research has indicated that learning a new skill (such as a second language, for example) could also help improve your cognitive abilities!
-Your local library and council will have information on courses available in your area and learning portals such as Open University's Open Learn offer free online courses in a wide range of subjects.
+Did you know that learning a new skill (such as a second language, baking or crochet, for example) could also help you to improve your cognitive abilities?
+If you want to find out more about courses available in your local area your local library will have information.
+You can also visit online learning portals such as Open Learn with the Open University, which offers free online courses in a wide range of subjects from world history to particle physics.

-For something less formal, the University of the Third Age is a network of groups who run courses, study groups and talks for older people in a more relaxed setting.
+For something less formal, the University of the Third Age is a network of groups that runs courses, hosts activities such as choirs, Mah Jong and nature walks as well as study groups and talks for older people in a more relaxed setting.
 There are also many organisations that offer volunteering projects tailored specifically for older volunteers, such as Volunteering Matters, or Projects Abroad, who provide overseas volunteering placements for the over 50s.

 Remaining engaged and connected with friends, family and the local community is a fantastic way to maintain a healthy and active lifestyle.